-Maintenance of IoT sensors and preprocessing of large scale unstructured data is always a pain for IoT use cases in this sector.
+Maintenance of IoT sensors and preprocessing of large-scale unstructured data is always a pain for IoT use cases in this sector.
 Also, determining the proper use case and developing proper IoT infrastructure, defining the scope and KPI will be among the topmost challenges needed to be addressed.

 2. Challenges in Agriculture Sector

 IoT is thought of as the greatest change agent in the agriculture industry for upcoming years.
-As per researchers, IoT probably will be the most powerful weapon for the agriculture and farming industry to fight with the environmental change, huge demand-supply gap and need for human interventions.
+As per researchers, IoT probably will be the most powerful weapon for the agriculture and farming industry to fight with environmental change, huge demand-supply gap and need for human interventions.
 IoT enables farm managers with real-time corp monitoring, precision farming, livestock management, smart greenhouse management, etc.

 Unfortunately, the rate of attrition of the workforce from agriculture to other sectors is too high.
-In contrast to other sectors, installing and maintaining IoT devices are a bit tricky and require lots of investments.
+In contrast to other sectors, installing and maintaining IoT devices are a bit tricky and require lots of investment.

 3. Challenges in Insurance

 IIoT solutions can be used for automated claims processing as a factor of premium calculation, automated reserve setting, damage assessment, etc.